ruckbeard/php-database/README.md

 $row->name;
 $row->date;</pre>
 <h3><strong>Query Constructor Functions</strong></h3>
 <p>The query constructor functions are a set of functions that can be called before using the get() function to write seperate portions of the query without having to manually write the query as a string.
-Information is automatically escaped by using this method.</p>
+Information is automatically escaped by using this method.
+These functions can be chained together which can simplify the syntax and increase readability.</p>
 <h4><strong>select</strong></h4>
 <p>The select function writes the SELECT portion of the query.</p>
 <pre>$db = new Database;